Chart Color Schemes

 An assessment of population growth drivers in Lake Illawarra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Lake Illawarra's population is estimated at around 3,411 people.
-This reflects an increase of 123 individuals since the 2021 Census, which recorded a population of 3,288.
-The change is inferred from AreaSearch's estimation of the resident population at 3,406 following examination of the latest ERP data release by ABS in June 2024, along with an additional 73 validated new addresses since the Census date.
-This equates to a density ratio of 2,042 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Lake Illawarra's growth rate of 3.7% since census is within 1.4 percentage points of the non-metro area (5.1%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 56.99999999999999% of overall population gains during recent periods in the suburb.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Lake Illawarra's population is estimated at around 3,413 as of Nov 2025.
+This reflects an increase of 125 people (3.8%) since the 2021 Census, which reported a population of 3,288 people.
+The change is inferred from the resident population of 3,399, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 73 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,043 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Lake Illawarra's 3.8% growth since census positions it within 1.9 percentage points of the non-metro area (5.7%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 56.99999999999999% of overall population gains during recent periods.

 Frequently Asked Questions - Population